Why Live When You Feel Like Dying?

 Because you have a biological brain disorder...

-- that under-produces positive emotions
+- that under-produces positive emotion

-- that over-produces negative emotions
+- that over-produces negative emotion

 - poisons your thoughts